autowarefoundation/autoware_ai_docker/generic/README.md

 Will start a container with pre-built Autoware and CUDA support enabled.
 This image is useful for people trying out Autoware without having to install any dependencies or build the project themselves.
 Default image:
-_autoware/autoware:latest-kinetic-cuda_
+_autoware/autoware:latest-melodic-cuda_

 ```
-$ ./run.sh -ros-distro melodic
+$ ./run.sh --ros-distro kinetic
 ```
-Same as above, but with ROS Melodic and Ubuntu 18.04.
+Same as above, but with ROS Kinetic and Ubuntu 16.04.
 Default image:
-_autoware/autoware:latest-melodic-cuda_
+_autoware/autoware:latest-kinetic-cuda_

 ```
 $ ./run.sh --base-only <autoware_home>
 ```
 Will start a container with the base image (without pre-built Autoware).
-The container will have Cuda enabled and the Autoware code base at path `<autoware_home>` will be mounted as a volume on the container under _/home/autoware/Autoware_.
+The container will have CUDA enabled and the Autoware code base at path `<autoware_home>` will be mounted as a volume on the container under _/home/autoware/Autoware_.
 This is the suggested image for developers using Docker as their development environment.
 Default docker image:
-_autoware/autoware:latest-kinetic-base-cuda_
+_autoware/autoware:latest-melodic-base-cuda_

 ```
-$ ./run.sh --ros-distro melodic --base-only <autoware_home>
+$ ./run.sh --ros-distro kinetic --base-only <autoware_home>
 ```
-Same as above but with ROS Melodic and Ubuntu 18.04.
+Same as above but with ROS Kinetic and Ubuntu 16.04.
 Default image:
-_autoware/autoware:latest-melodic-base-cuda_
+_autoware/autoware:latest-kinetic-base-cuda_

 ```
 $ ./run.sh --base-only <autoware_home> --cuda off
 ```
-Same as previous example, but Cuda support is disabled.
-This is useful if you are running on a machine without Cuda support.
-Note that packages that require Cuda will not be built or will execute on CPU.
+Same as previous example, but CUDA support is disabled.
+This is useful if you are running on a machine without CUDA support.
+Note that packages that require CUDA will not be built or will execute on CPU.
 Default image:
-_autoware/autoware:latest-kinetic-base_
+_autoware/autoware:latest-melodic-base_

 ```
-$ ./run.sh --ros-distro melodic --base-only <autoware_home> --cuda off
+$ ./run.sh --ros-distro kinetic --base-only <autoware_home> --cuda off
 ```
-Same as above but with ROS Melodic and Ubuntu 18.04.
+Same as above but with ROS Kinetic and Ubuntu 16.04.
 Default image:
-_autoware/autoware:latest-melodic-base_
+_autoware/autoware:latest-kinetic-base_

 ```
 ./run.sh --tag-prefix local --base-only <autoware_home>
 ```
 Will start a container with the tag prefix _local_.
 Note that _local_ is the default tag prefix when using the **build.sh** tool.
 Image name:
-_autoware/autoware:local-kinetic-base-cuda_
+_autoware/autoware:local-melodic-base-cuda_

 ```
 ./run.sh --ros-distro melodic --tag-prefix local --base-only <autoware_home>